BenHesketh21/linux_excerise/README.md

 ## Rules
-You are only allowed to rename 2 files, no directories.
+You are only allowed to rename 2 files, excluding directories.

 You must stay within this repo.